Curated Wireless Datasets for Aerial Network Research: Wireless Localization Dataset

-The dataset can support the development and evaluation of tracking filters, such as Kalman or particle filters, by providing real-world UAV trajectory and localization measurement sequences for state estimation under mixed LoS/NLoS conditions.
+\textbf{Tracking Filter Development and Evaluation:} The dataset supports the development and evaluation of tracking filters, such as Kalman and particle filters, by providing real-world UAV trajectory and localization measurement sequences.
+These data enable state estimation studies under mixed line-of-sight and non-line-of-sight conditions.